n1r7/compliance/README.md

 3. Third line of defense: Audit
     - The third line of defense provides to management and the Board of Directors its assessment of the effectiveness of governance, risk management, and internal controls.

-Libra's unique features and Novi's immutable AML database impact the traditional lines of defense model.
-By making compliance an inherent part of the transaction process, Novi can prove it has fulfilled its compliance obligations.
+Libra's unique features and Novi's immutable AML database necessarily redefine the lines of defense model for virtual assets.
+By making compliance an inherent part of the transaction process, Novi can efficiently fulfil its compliance obligations, and prove it has done so.
 1. First line of defense
-    - Product risks are mitigated through the transaction processing process, which has built-in controls based on Move
+    - Product risks are mitigated through the transaction processing process, which has built-in controls based on Move.
 2. Second line of defense
-    - Requirements are implemented as protocols
+    - Requirements are implemented as protocols.
 3. Third line of defense
-    - The entire program is transparent and queryable
+    - The entire program is transparent and queryable.